codefresh-contrib/gradle-sample-app/README.md

 docker run -p 8080:8080 my-app
 ```

-And then visit http://localhost:8080 in your project
+And then visit http://localhost:8080 in your browser.

 ## To use this project in Codefresh